imarsman/concur/README.md

 As currently implemented, goparallel gets lists for input from three distinct sources and in order of source;

-1. from standard input as a set of lines,
+1. from standard input as a set of lines
 2. from lists of arguments using the -a flag (you can use one or more of these and each will be a separate list)
 3. from the -f flag, which reads lines of files to a set of lines.